zqincc/note/Learn/css learn.md

 ​	who use selcet who.

-format: .class name {CSS atrribute name: atrribute value;}
+format: .class name {CSS attribute name: attribute value;}

 useful: by class name, find all included class name of tag on the pages.